-Drupal is one of the oldest Content Management Systems around.
+Drupal is one of the most popular Content Management Systems around.
 Launched in 2000, it has a CMS market share of 4.7%, making it the third most used CMS after WordPress and Joomla.
-Used by several bloggers around the globe, Drupal is an open-source CMS written in PHP.
+Used by numerous bloggers around the globe, Drupal is an open-source CMS written in PHP.
 In this article, we will look at the features offered by Drupal and also cover the steps to help a blogger get started on Drupal.

 With the help of this information, you will be able to decide whether Drupal serves the purpose for your blog or not.
 There are some tips and tricks included in the article if you decide to go ahead with using Drupal for blogging.